julienchurch/EasyCanvas/README.md

     cd examples
     python -m SimpleHTTPServer

 This will satisfy the same origin policy, allowing canvas access to the example files in this repository.
-Just navigate to `localhost:8000` (or whatever port is listed in your console) and you're golden.
+Just navigate to `localhost:8000` (or whatever port is listed in your console) in your browser and you're golden.

 ### Example